1978 Dallas Cowboys season: Super Bowl XIII

-Super Bowl XIII can arguably be called the greatest collection of NFL talent ever to gather for a game.
-In additions to Coaches Noll and Landry, 16 players would go on to enshrinement in the Hall of Fame: 9 from Pittsburgh (Bradshaw, Harris, Swann, Stallworth, Webster, Greene, Lambert, Ham, and Blount), and 7 from Dallas (Staubach, Dorsett, Drew Pearson, Randy White, Rayfield Wright, Cliff Harris and Jackie Smith).
+Super Bowl XIII is frequently cited as one of the greatest Super Bowls ever played.
+In additions to Coaches Noll and Landry, 17 players would go on to enshrinement in the Pro Football Hall of Fame: 10 from Pittsburgh (Bradshaw, Harris, Swann, Stallworth, Webster, Greene, Lambert, Ham, Blount, and Shell), and 7 from Dallas (Staubach, Dorsett, Drew Pearson, Randy White, Rayfield Wright, Cliff Harris and Jackie Smith).

 Much of the pregame hype surrounding Super Bowl XIII centered around Cowboys linebacker Thomas "Hollywood" Henderson.
 Henderson caused quite a stir before the NFC Championship Game by claiming that the Rams had "no class" and the Cowboys would shut them out.
 His prediction turned out to be very accurate; the Cowboys did shut them out, aided by Henderson's 68-yard interception return for a touchdown.

 In the days leading up the Super Bowl, Henderson began talking about the Steelers in the same manner.
 He predicted another shutout and then made unfriendly comments about several Pittsburgh players.
 He put down the talent and the intelligence of Bradshaw, proclaiming "Bradshaw couldn't spell 'cat' if you spotted him the 'c' and the 'a'".
 But the Steelers refused to get into a war of words with Henderson.
 Greene responded by saying the Steelers didn't need to say they were the best, they would just go out on the field and "get the job done".